 A quick Google search can help out as well – attorney headshot, environmental office headshot, modeling half-body shot, clarinet headshot, blurred city background, San Francisco outdoor headshots, pixie haircut, female start-up headshot.

-What Should I Wear In My Headshot: Best Thing To Wear For A Headshot – What Is The Best Color To Wear For Headshots, What To Wear For Professional Headshots, What To Wear For A Headshot
+What Should I Wear In My Headshot: Best Color To Wear For Professional Headshots

 Wardrobe is key in a headshot even though most headshots only feature a sliver of the outfit, attire.
 The main thing to look out for is not to clash clothing colors with your skin tone nor background.
 Stay away from loud patterns.